Acute Spinal Cord Injury

 What causes an acute spinal cord injury?

-Many things can cause SCI.
-The more common injuries occur when the area of the spine
+There are many causes of SCI.
+The more common injuries happen when the area of the

-- Birth injuries, which typically affect the spinal cord in the neck area
+Birth injuries, which often affect the spinal cord in the neck area

-What are the risk factors for acute spinal cord injury?
+Who is at risk for an acute spinal cord injury?

 What are the symptoms of an acute spinal cord injury?